 A foreign cooking club is about cooking traditional foreign dishes, hosting potlucks, offering cooking tips, and teaching members about cultural food differences and diversity.
 This club can have trips to international food festivals or donate food to shelters.

-A drama and film club allows members to delve into theatrics, show off their acting talent, act in plays for the rest of the school to watch.
+Forming a film club in a high school allows members to delve into theatrics, show off their acting talent, and act in plays for the rest of the school to watch.
 Learn about acting history, Shakespeare, and Oscar-winning films.
 They can have trips to movies or plays in the area.

 A mock trial club is a pre-law club that focuses on mock trials, how they are carried out, the roles of each person, and can refer to actual legal cases.
-Ideal for those who wish to get into law school.
-You could host field trips to courts or request to have a lawyer come as a guest speaker.
+It is ideal for those who wish to get into law school.
+You could host field trips to courts or request that a lawyer come as a guest speaker.

 These clubs stem from an interest in a specific, non-academic hobby that isn’t typically taught in schools.
 Examples of the best hobby club ideas can be: